thehugozhang/cs337-nlp-p2/README.md

 rasa train
 ```

-* Next, start the actions server (to communicate with recipe-parsing backend) and run the chatbot in shell!
+* Next, start the actions server (to communicate with recipe-parsing backend) and run the chatbot in shell! *Note: CH3FB0T may take ~1-2 minutes to initialize.*

 ```
 rasa run actions & rasa shell